rishiqing/rishiqing-deploy/README.md

 ## Usage
 ### Configuration file
-Without install rishiqing-deploy globally, you can install it locally, then add a script filed to your `package.json`
+Without install rishiqing-deploy globally, you can install it locally, then add a script field to your `package.json`
 ```json
 {
   "script": {